telerik/ajax-docs/controls/htmlchart/changes-and-backwards-compatibility/data-source-string-fields-are-not-parsed-to-decimal.md

 ![data-source-string-fields-are-not-parsed-to-decimal](images/data-source-string-fields-are-not-parsed-to-decimal.png)

 >caption Example 1: Binding RadHtmlChart to a DataTable that contains a string column whose values can be parsed to a decimal format.
-Such values are not parsed by RadHtmlChart.
+These values are not parsed by RadHtmlChart.

 ````ASP.NET
 <telerik:RadHtmlChart ID="ColumnChart1" runat="server" Width="200px" Height="150px">